Have You Met Rutgers-Newark?

 With another colleague, Vladimir Vovk, Shafer initiated the game-theoretic framework for probability, and is writing a second edition of their book, Probability and Finance: It's Only a Game!
 The third international workshop on game-theoretic probability was held at Royal Holloway University of London in June 2010.

-Since coming to Rutgers in 1992, Shafer has taught a variety of courses related to his research interests in accounting and information systems, and currently teaches stochastic processes and game theory in the Rutgers Business School doctoral program.
+Shafer, who came to Rutgers in 1992, served as dean of RBS from 2011-2014.
+Shafer also has taught a variety of courses related to his research interests in accounting and information systems, including stochastic processes and game theory in the Rutgers Business School doctoral program.
 His contributions to the university are many and include serving on two committees that played an instrumental role in reorganizing the doctorate in management and master of business administration curricula.
-In 2011 he was appointed dean of RBS.

 In 2009, Shafer and his colleague Arthur Dempster were awarded honorary doctorates in economics by the University of Economics, Prague.